 Mythos Restaurant is located in The Lost Continent.
 The restaurant has been rated as the top theme park restaurant several times throughout its course, and there’s a reason behind that.
 The restaurant serves delicious food in an incredibly themed atmosphere and there are towering rock formations, cascading waterfalls, and ancient gods carved into the side of the restaurant.
 Plus, the restaurant serves mouth-watering pork, beef, salmon, risotto of the day, Pad Thai, burgers, sandwiches, and desserts.
 This award-winning restaurant is nestled alongside the waterfront of The Lost Continent so there are no stores, restaurants, shows, rides or attractions behind it.
 Because of this, the area behind Mythos Restaurant usually contains very few to no people.
 The Lost Continent waterfront is a top relaxation location because of it’s awe-inspiring environment such as the massive statue and impressive architecture, stunning waterfront views, and the soothing sound of water and nearby rides.

 John is an avid theme park fan who has a passion for journalism, photography, videography, digital art, and website designing.
-His goal is to cover topics in entertainment and travel that universally matter.
+His goal is to provide in-depth information about topics that universally matter in entertainment and travel.